๐Ÿ›ก๏ธImmunobiology

 Immature B Cell Stage

-• Negative selection eliminates or anergizes B cells with strong self-reactivity—this is central tolerance
+• Negative selection eliminates or anergizes B cells with strong self-reactivity.
+This is central tolerance

-Compare: Negative selection in B cells vs. T cells—both eliminate self-reactive lymphocytes, but B cells undergo this in the bone marrow while T cells face selection in the thymus.
+Compare: Negative selection in B cells vs. T cells: both eliminate self-reactive lymphocytes, but B cells undergo this in the bone marrow while T cells face selection in the thymus.
 B cells also have the unique option of receptor editing, which T cells lack.

 Peripheral Maturation and Surveillance

 B cells that survive central tolerance leave the bone marrow as transitional B cells and complete their maturation in the spleen.
 Only after this peripheral maturation are they considered fully competent to respond to foreign antigens.
+Transitional B cells also face additional tolerance checkpoints in the periphery, removing autoreactive cells that escaped central tolerance.

 Mature Naive B Cell Stage